 A Limited Partnership

-A partnership formed by two or more person having one or more general partners and one or more limited partners.
-A limited partner has no voice in the active management of the Limited Partnership, which is conducted by the general partner(s).
+A limited partnership is formed by two or more persons, having one or more general partners and one or more limited partners.
+A limited partner has no voice in the active management of the limited partnership, which is conducted by the general partner(s).
 Every limited partner's liability is limited to the capital he has contributed to the partnership.